 Sensor systems and applications

 Modelling and simulation; smart sensor systems; clustering and distributed sensors; sensor fusion and system integration; electromagnetic non-destructive evaluation; RFID sensing and networks; condition monitoring and structural health monitoring; reliability and condition-based maintenance; security systems; measurement and automation.

 Biometrics and biomedical engineering

 Multimodal biometrics; biomedical algorithms and instrumentation; biomedical sensors and interface; non-invasive measurement and diagnostics; medical signal processing; medical image processing and pattern recognition; advanced medical electronics; e-health and wellbeing.

 The group has an excellent track record for attracting overseas researchers and international visitors, with rich national and international collaborative research programmes.
 The group actively undertakes world-class multidisciplinary research, balancing technology-driven and application-driven research.

 For examples of recent research topics please see our website.

 We offer a number of different routes to a research degree qualification including full-time supervised research projects and industry-based research.
 Part-time and off-campus models are also available.
 The Science, Agriculture and Engineering Graduate School provides training in professional/key skills and research techniques, supports personal development and hosts postgraduate events.

-An upper second-class (2.1) Honours degree, or equivalent, in electrical and electronic engineering, computer engineering or a related subject.
-Applicants whose first language is not English require IELTS 6.0, TOEFL 79 (Internet-based) or 550 (paper-based), or equivalent.
+An upper second-class Honours degree, or equivalent, in electrical or electronic engineering, computer engineering or a related subject such as mechanical engineering or physics.